 Lasers are generally the best treatments for rosacea.
 There are a variety of laser treatments available that may help to reduce redness of your rosacea.
 Ask Dr. Melda Isaac in Washington, DC what the best laser treatment is for your particular condition.

-IPL, or intense pulsed light, Excel V and V-beam Pulsed Dye lasers are most often used to reduce redness and frequency and severity of flushing associated with rosacea.
-An IPL photofacial uses pulsed light directed at the problem area in order to gradually reduce redness.
+BroadBand Light (BBL), Excel V and V-beam Pulsed Dye lasers are most often used to reduce redness and the frequency and severity of flushing associated with rosacea.
+BBL photofacials use pulsed light directed at the problem area in order to gradually reduce redness.
 V-beam laser is a pulsed dye laser which shoots yellow light at affected areas, causing the blood vessels to absorb the light and coagulate the blood.
 This is then reabsorbed by the body, and leaves the skin with a smooth and healthy complexion.
 Excel V laser uses a slightly different wavelength of light to improve redness and symptoms associated with rosacea.

 The Genesis laser is a safe and gentle treatment that works well to non-invasively rejuvenate and reduce redness.
 Genesis gently heats the dermis just under the skin to stimulate collagen production and to reduce redness and flushing.
 There is no pain involved with this procedure, and no downtime required either.
 Genesis is one of the most popular laser treatments available at the MI Skin Dermatology Center in Washington, DC.